loosrob/nymea-plugin-yahama/README.md

 This plugin allows to control your Yamaha (non-MusicCast) AV receivers.
 (To add: Each supported receiver on your local area network should appear automatically in the system.)

-This is an experimental version that doesn't use autodiscovery yet, most (but not all) actions for the main zone are implemented; zones are a work in progress.
+This is an experimental version that doesn't use autodiscovery yet, most (but not all) actions are implemented.

 ## Supported Things

 * Yamaha RX-V675 (tested)
 * Other non-MusicCast Yamaha RX-V devices should also work, but haven't been tested
+* Multiple zones are supported
 * Newer Yamaha MusicCast devices aren't supported, as they use a different API

 ## Requirements